 In contrast to flux, current is dependent on the direction in which the particle crosses the boundary (it is a vector integral).
 An isotropic omnidirectional flux, f, incident on a plane gives rise to a current of ¼ f normally in each direction across the plane.
 Current is often used in the discussion of radiation transport.

-direct flux

-free stream or outgassing molecules that directly impinge onto a critical surface, i.e. without prior collisions with other gas species or any other surface

 distribution function f(x,v)

 function describing the particle density of a plasma in 6-D space made up of the three spatial vectors and the three velocity vectors, with units s3 m-6